neo4j-php/cypher-data-structures/docs/property.md

 - **PropertyValue**: This library does not provide a specific type, it uses `mixed` internally.
-  Check out [Neo4j's official documentation regarding property types](https://neo4j.com/docs/cypher-manual/current/syntax/values/#property-types) as well as the [supported types in Laudi's Neo4j client library](https://github.com/neo4j-php/neo4j-php-client#accessing-the-results) for real world limitations.
+  Check out [Neo4j's official documentation regarding property types](https://neo4j.com/docs/cypher-manual/current/syntax/values/#property-types) as well as the [supported types in Laudis' Neo4j client library](https://github.com/neo4j-php/neo4j-php-client#accessing-the-results) for real world limitations.

 - **PropertyStorage**: Basically an array which supports `PropertyName` as keys and `mixed` for values.
 Uses